 By sending only one copy of original content, and no carrier, AM-SSB saves bandwidth and power.
 It has a second big advantage over AM-SC.
 See what happens when we demodulate AM-SSB with an out-of-phase carrier:

-AM-SSB is the standard modulation for ham radio, police, aviation, analog TV video etc. And the same technique is employed in FDM multiplexers and countless other devices that need to fit many signals into a single channel.
+AM-SSB is the standard modulation for long-distance ham radio, analog TV video, etc. The same technique is employed in FDM multiplexers and countless other devices that need to fit many signals into a single channel.

-AM-SSB, like broadcast AM, has a problem with very low frequencies in content, regardless of how it is implemented.
-Analog TV needs low-freq to be preserved, so it actually employs VSB modulation (Vestigial Sideband).
-In VSB, enough of the to-be-suppressed sideband is left, so the low-frequency content can be detected as AM-SC, with a smooth transition to AM-SSB for higher frequencies.
+SSB, like AM, can't transmit signals of very low frequency.
+Analog TV needs low-freq to be preserved, so it uses a variant named VSB (Vestigial Sideband).
+In VSB, a slice of the "other" sideband is kept, so the low-frequency content is demodulated as AM-SC, with a smooth transition to AM-SSB for higher frequencies.

 One interesting technique, employed by radios that are capable of DSP, is the Hilbert Transform.
 This transform changes the audio phase by 90 degrees.
 It is not simple delay; it is a phase change on every frequency present in the signal.

 The Hilbert-transformed audio sounds the same because we can't hear phase differences.
 But, thanks to trigonometric identities, modulating this transformed signal with a phased carrier and adding it to AM-SC cancels out the lower-band "copy", leaving the upper-band.
 We get a perfect AM-SSB signal without any filtering.